Introduction

 We are also making available a supplementary file summarising the evaluation studies we found and a full list of the organisations and initiatives we mapped.

-An open access article 'Are research-policy engagement activities informed by policy theory and evidence?
-7 challenges to the UK impact agenda' is also forthcoming in Policy, Design and Practice.
+Open access article 'Are research-policy engagement activities informed by policy theory and evidence?
+7 challenges to the UK impact agenda' September 2021, Policy, Design and Practice.

 Please contact us to arrange a conversation about this project.